-Flow chart 2: Stage 1 of the Standard setting process: Developing the List of topics for IPPC Standards
+Flow chart 5: Stage 4 of the Standard setting process: Adoption

 4. CONTENT OF ISPMS AND STANDARD SETTING DOCUMENTS

 The content and structure of an ISPM follow a recommended format.
 The Introduction section includes the scope of the standard (that explains what is covered in the ISPM), references and definitions.
 It also contains the Outline of Requirements which is a summary of the substance of the standard (analogous to the abstract of a scientific paper).
 The Background section explains the rationale and history for the development of the standard.
 Another standard section outlines what impact the standard will have on biodiversity and the environment.
 The section on Requirements will provide the main text of the standard; it may be divided into generic and specific requirements, but there is no predetermined structure.
 The standard may have component documents such as supplements, annexes or appendixes (in that order).